Psychology 1A: Biological and Cognitive PSYCH1001

 - Available to Erasmus Students: Yes

-To introduce students to core material in the area of biological and cognitive broadly defined, including an introduction to research methods in Psychology and a practical introduction to data wrangling and visualisation.
+To introduce students to core material in the area of biological and cognitive broadly defined, including an introduction to research methods in Psychology and a practical introduction to data wrangling and visualisation using the programming language R.

 Requirements of Entry